boquila/boquilahub/README.md

 # BoquilaHUB

-Run AI models to monitor and protect nature.
+Cross- platform app to run AI models to monitor and protect nature.
 Locally, no cloud.

 ![readme](readme.jpg)